 Figure 44.
-Configuration for Low Input Frequencies
+Drive Circuit at Low Input Frequencies

 Figure 45.
 S11, Input Impedance and Transfer Function for the Configuration in Figure 44

 For high input frequencies, the previous configuration has been modified to improve the insertion loss and impedance matching (see Figure 46).
 The S11 curve shows that the matching is good from 100 MHz to 300 MHz.